pgina/docs/local_machine.md

-* **Mirror groups from local user** -- Load all groups from the local account into the pGina user information store so that the LocalMachine's Gateway stage (and other subsequent plugins) will see that the user is a member of those groups.
+* **Mirror groups from local user** -- Load all groups from the local account into the pGina user information store so that the LocalMachine's Gateway stage (and other subsequent plugins) will see that the user should be a member of those groups.
 When this plugin is enabled in the Gateway stage, it will attempt to make sure that the local account has the same groups as listed in the internal user information store.
 This is automatically done if the user was authenticated by this plugin regardless of the state of this